emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 :::

-The following will give two output values.
+Below is an example to show how to use the `FOREACH` statement to output 2 values.
 Both values contain only one field called `value`.
 The value of the field `value` is the value of the field `field_1` in one of the messages and the value of `field_2` in the other message:

 ```sql
 FOREACH jq('[.field_1, .field_2]', payload)